 - No wastage, green energy

 - No need for periodic replacement of the battery

 - Extended life for devices due to recharging of storage battery during sleep mode

 Future of wireless energy harvesting

-Wireless sensors for temperature, humidity, and proximity sensors are used in the industrial, home automation, and automobile industry.
-Wire-free charging of any electronics device would be possible with advancements in wireless energy harvesting technology.
+Wireless sensors for temperature, humidity, and proximity sensors are used in the industrial, home automation, and automobile industries.
+Wire-free charging of any electronic device would be possible with advancements in wireless energy harvesting technology.

 Our future mobile devices will be capable of using wireless charging technology as an alternate power source.
 Wearable devices and medical sensors will be using wireless energy as a power source.

 Enhanced security devices with smart sensor technology can make use of power from wireless energy harvesting.
-It has advantages due to wire-free wireless transmission, compact size and the modules can be easily implemented anywhere.
+It has advantages due to wire-free wireless transmission, compact size, and the modules’ ability to be easily implemented anywhere.

 Limitation of wireless energy harvesting

-Wireless energy harvesting has a lot of limitations due to its dependency on external sources which are prone to atmospheric changes, physical obstacles, and radio wave source uptime.
-Received power from the sources is too low and the level often varies in time.
+Wireless energy harvesting has a lot of limitations due to its dependency on external sources, which are prone to atmospheric changes, physical obstacles, and radio wave source uptime.
+Received power from the sources is too low, and the level often varies over time.

-System efficiency is reduced over time due to the performance of the components used in the devices like capacitors, diodes, backup storage battery, etc.… The design of receivers in a wide frequency range is often challenging, a device designed to operate at one frequency band is limited only on that spectrum.
+System efficiency is reduced over time due to the performance of the components used in the devices, like capacitors, diodes, backup storage batteries, etc.… The design of receivers in a wide frequency range is often challenging; a device designed to operate at one frequency band is limited only to that spectrum.